AI4Ocean/ETPNet/README.md

 ## Experimental Results
+MAE and MSE are the traditional evaluation metrics for regression tasks in machine learning, which are used for quantitative analysis of the error between predicted and truth.
+In practical applications, the real distance needs to be calculated in conjunction with the characteristics of the earth.
+Thus, we adopt MGD and SGD, which are computed by the formula of great circle distance.
+The MGD is the mean geodesic distance and the SGD is the summation geodesic distance of the future seven days.
 | Method (MAGE Loss) |     MGD     |     SGD     |    MSE     |    MAE     |
 | :----------------- | :---------: | :---------: | :--------: | :--------: |
 | EGRU               |   45.9186   |  321.4303   |   0.1964   |   0.2766   |